Engine Hours

 Final mileage | The value of the mileage sensor at the end of the reporting period. |

-Avg. speed | The average speed during the interval of engine operation. |
+Avg. speed | The average speed during the interval of engine operation.
+See how the average speed is calculated on the Data in reports page. |

 Max. speed | The maximum speed during the interval of engine operation. |